PSPDFKit/awesome-pspdfkit/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 This repository contains examples built with PSPDFKit.
 These examples are not officially supported.
 They may stop working, they may not be repaired -- and still serve for inspiration.
-Read [the disclaimer](https://github.com/PSPDFKit/awesome-pspdfkit/blob/master/DISCLAIMER.md) for legalese details or [reach out if you have questions](https://support.pspdfkit.com/hc/en-us/requests/new).
+Read [the disclaimer](https://github.com/PSPDFKit/awesome-pspdfkit/blob/master/DISCLAIMER.md) or [reach out if you have questions](https://support.pspdfkit.com/hc/en-us/requests/new).

 ## Web